-1) Take the sausages out of the fridge and let them sit at room temp for about 15 minutes so the skins warm a bit.
-This helps keep them from splitting, spilling their guts, and dumping oil on the fire causing flareups and soot on the food.
+- Warm.
+Take the sausages out of the fridge and let them sit at room temp for about 15 minutes so the skins warm a bit.
+This helps keep them from splitting, spilling their guts, and dumping oil on the fire causing flareups and putting soot on the food.

-2) In Chicago, those in the know use a special breed of skinny, thin walled, sweet green variety called Melrose peppers, hard to find outside Cook County.
+- Pepper prep.
+In Chicago, those in the know use a special breed of skinny, thin walled, sweet green variety called Melrose peppers, hard to find outside Cook County.
 But colorful bell peppers are common and they work just fine.
 Split the peppers in half cutting through the stem.
 Pull out the stem and the seed pod.
-Rinse it inside and out.
-Cut lengthwise into 1/4" strips.
+Rinse the pepper inside and out.
+Cut lengthwise into ¼ inch strips.
 Set aside.
 Slice the onion in half, pole to pole.
 Peel off the skin and the tough outer layer.
 Lay them on the cutting board cut side down and slice off the top and discard.
 Keep slicing across the layers making half moons working towards the root.
 Discard the root.

 - Fire up.
 Heat the grill to medium high, about 325°F, and leave the lid open.
 Put an 8 to 12" frying pan on the heat, add the olive oil, and swirl to cover the bottom.
 Add the peppers and onions.
 Stir to coat with oil.
 You can grill the peppers and onions if you wish, and that's how I usually do it, although it is not exactly traditional and you don't get the richness of the olive oil.
 You can cook the peppers and onions a day in advance, indoors if you wish, and just warm them before serving.